Windows OS Hub

 Add-ADComputerServiceAccount -Identity $identity -ServiceAccount msaMunSrv1

-As a reminder, you can only use the MSA account on one AD host.
+Remember that you can only use one MSA account on one domain server.

-Open the ADUC (Active Directory Users and Computers) console and make sure that a new account of type msDS-ManagedServiceAccount has appeared in Managed Service Accounts container (OU).
+Open the ADUC (Active Directory Users and Computers) console and make sure that a new account of type msDS-ManagedServiceAccount has appeared in CN=Managed Service Accounts container.

 Managed Service Accounts in Active Directory

 This AD container is hidden by default.
-To see it, enable Advanced Features in the View menu of the snap-in.
+To display it, enable the Advanced Features option in the View menu of the ADUC snap-in.

 Create a Group Managed Service Account (gMSA) in Active Directory

-Before creating the gMSA account, create a domain security group and add servers to it that will be allowed to use the password for this group service account.
-The easiest way to create and populate a group is using PowerShell:
+Before creating the gMSA account, create a domain security group and add servers to it that will be allowed to use this service account.
+You can create and populate a group using PowerShell:

 New-ADGroup grMunSQL1 -path 'OU=Groups,OU=Munich,OU=DE,dc=woshub,DC=com' -GroupScope Global -PassThru –Verbose